What you need to know about travel insurance amid Coronavirus

 Travel Insurance vs Health Insurance

-Whether you are going away for a weekend trip or moving to continent across the other side of the globe you need to prepare for how you will be looked after in the event that you need medical attention or if your cancelled flight will be covered.
+Whether you are going away for a weekend trip or moving to a continent across the other side of the globe you need to prepare for how you will be looked after in the event that you need medical attention or if your cancelled flight will be covered.

 Travel insurance is designed for holidaymakers to cover cancellations, personal belongings and emergency medical treatment.